How to Use Our Pocket Cards

 - “When things get difficult and we make mistakes in our efforts to [general message or specific point], what are some things we can do to get back on track?
 How can we help each other be accountable to [general message or specific point]?”

-For a quick one-on-one coaching session…
+Using the cards for a quick 1-on-1 coaching session…

 - “I found [an idea, a set of ideas, a message] I think can help you see things in a different way … helping you…”